NYPD opens hate crime investigation after car rams into Chabad headquarters building

 As two people cautiously approached the car, the suspect emerged dressed in a jacket, shorts and boots, the video shows.
 At one point he yells to a person in the crowd, “It slipped!”
 Two officers then arrive and take the man into custody.

-The driver, whose name has not been released, has been cooperating with police and told officers it was not an attack, the law enforcement official said.
+The driver, who has not been identified, has been cooperating with police and told officers it was not an attack, the law enforcement official said.

 The NYPD bomb squad did a sweep of the vehicle and no explosive devices were found, Tisch said.
 She added that she wasn’t aware of any weapons recovered at the scene.